Best Amazon AWS DevOps Tools: A pipeline, source code repository, build, and deployment with Amazon Web Services

 So in a CodePipeline, you will typically configure the following

-- During the deploy process to different environments if any approvals are needed they could be configured as well
+- During the deployment process to different environments if any approvals are needed they could be configured as well

 So if there is a code change by the developer the visual representation of Build and Deploy can be seen to be automated.